yuzyayvri/yuzyayvri/README.md

 - My [**basic Python calculator**](https://github.com/yuzyayvri/basic-python-calculator), which is also my first ever Python project!
 I continuously update it the more I learn.
 I never add something unless I know I already have a grasp of what it does.
 - My [**algorithms library**](https://github.com/yuzyayvri/algorithms), essentially my personal library for a bunch of algorithms— ones that I learn and write personally.
 So like my calculator, everything in the repository was learned and applied by me!
 - My [**data structures collection**](https://github.com/yuzyayvri/data-structures), like my algorithms library, this is where I put data structures that I have learned and written myself.
+- Working on a project named **Gnosis**!
+A small language model for evaluating the credibility of sources and research while maintaining scholarly integrity.
+It's still heavily in the works, but the PythonAnywhere website is under my profile!

 These repos show my growth as a programmer!
 And of course, I have many more projects to make.